sendgrid/sendgrid-ruby/USE_CASES.md

 ```
 Attachments must be base64 encoded, using Base64's strict_encode64 where no line feeds are added.

-<a name="domain-whitelabel"></a>
+<a name="domain-authentication"></a>
-# How to Setup a Domain Whitelabel
+# How to Setup a Domain Authentication

-You can find documentation for how to setup a domain whitelabel via the UI [here](https://sendgrid.com/docs/Classroom/Basics/Whitelabel/setup_domain_whitelabel.html) and via API [here](https://github.com/sendgrid/sendgrid-ruby/blob/master/USAGE.md#whitelabel).
+You can find documentation for how to setup a domain authentication via the UI [here](https://sendgrid.com/docs/ui/account-and-settings/how-to-set-up-domain-authentication/) and via API [here](https://github.com/sendgrid/sendgrid-nodejs/blob/master/packages/client/USAGE.md#sender-authentication).

-Find more information about all of SendGrid's whitelabeling related documentation [here](https://sendgrid.com/docs/Classroom/Basics/Whitelabel/index.html).
+Find more information about all of SendGrid's authentication related documentation [here](https://sendgrid.com/docs/ui/account-and-settings/).

 <a name="email-statistics"></a>
 # How to View Email Statistics